 When you are in White Lake, you'll notice that it is more blue-collar than most other communities in America.
 51.09% of White Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, White Lake is a village of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in White Lake who work in healthcare suport services (14.13%), teaching (8.70%), and office and administrative support (7.61%).

-As is often the case in a small village, White Lake doesn't have a public transportation system that people use for their commute.
+White Lake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in White Lake in 2022 was $29,094, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,376 for a family of four.
 However, White Lake contains both very wealthy and poor people as well.